matthewcarbone/GGCE/paper.md

 ## Solvers

 At the heart of the GGCE engine are the solvers, which implement different approaches to solving the linear systems of equations obtained by a System object.
 The simplest of these use NumPy's dense solver, which solves the equation-of-motion matrix using a continued fraction approach [@Goodvin2006prb], or SciPy's sparse solver.
 For truly large-scale computations with sizable phonon clouds and/or many different electron-phonon coupling operating simultaneously, GGCE interfaces with the powerful, massively parallel PESTc sparse solver engine.
-Even the non-PETSc version of GGCE is MPI enabled, and allows for a variety of parallelization schemes, all of which are detailed in our documentation.
+All GGCE Solvers are MPI-enabled, and allow for a variety of parallelization schemes, all of which are detailed in our documentation.
+At the extreme, the PETSc interface can parallelize runs both across momentum-energy points and also parallelize the solution of a single large sparse matrix at each point, and thus allowing for straightforward use of all available cluster resources.

 The spectrum Solver method allows the user to quickly evaluate the Green's function at a specified range of momenta and energies.
+Like the System, it automatically checkpoints the solution (Green's function value) at every momentum-energy point using pickle, allowing for restart in case of failure or time limits on cluster jobs.

 # Acknowledgements